Compare two cars

 Verdict

 Peugeot appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers slightly better overall protection and takes the lead.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+It all continues in the same direction, with Opel offering somewhat better performance, just enough to call it quicker.
 Fuel consumption is more or less the same.
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+It's really tough to make a final decision here, but if I'd need to, I'd say Opel.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.